 You can guess how big my suitcase was on my first solo trip.
 I had never traveled outside of Europe but decided spontaneously to visit a friend during her internship in Thailand.
 I borrowed the largest suitcase possible from my parents and dragged it with me to the other side of the world.
 The suitcase was packed with everything I thought I could possibly need, but of which at least half I never used.
 I even did my laundry during my Thailand trip, as in the end you always wear the same things on your trip.

 Packing my bags now is quite the opposite.
-I use a regular size backpack – not too big, as neither am I and I’ll have to carry it around the whole time – and I try to take as little as possible with me.
+I use a regular size backpack, Nike or any other brand – not too big, as neither am I and I’ll have to carry it around the whole time – and I try to take as little as possible with me.
 Just less stuff to worry about.
 Things you don’t bring with you, can’t get stolen or broken.
 Bringing fewer clothes simply means less choice stress when getting dressed in the morning.
 And that kind of simplifying my daily life is exactly what traveling is to me.

 I didn’t even realize that I was packing more and more like a minimalist, until I went on a trip with my mother again.
 When traveling to Russia a few years ago, I found out she packed a hairdryer, an electric kettle, tea and mugs in her enormous suitcase (really, no joke).
 She actually had tried to pack her bag in caravan-style, bringing much more than she needed and would eventually use.

 It was a reminder of how impossible it seems to many people to travel light.
 Or even travel with hand luggage only for a couple of months!
 Would you be able to bring just one hand luggage item with you?